Should I bring a personal computer to Calvin?

 It's really a matter of personal preference.
 CIT supports both as far as assisting with access to wireless and wired internet access, recommendations for free antivirus programs, and offering student computer support services.

 If you do not have a personal preference, it is best to consider the programs you are interested in studying and whether not these programs/departments have their own recommendations for which type of computer to buy.
 Also consider any sales or special promotions like student discounts that might be offered.

 Where should I buy a computer?

-You can order your computer system by mail order, telephone, or via the Web.
-The clarity of the monitor or the comfort of the keyboard are important factors to consider in making your purchase, and testing is only available at a retail outlet.
-Purchasing a computer through a national retailer or major manufacturer can make getting repairs and/or upgrades easier.
+You can purchase your computer system in a retail store or via the Internet.
+The clarity of the monitor or the comfort of the keyboard may be important factors to consider in making your purchase, and testing is only available at a retail outlet.
+Purchasing a computer through a national retailer or major manufacturer may make getting repairs and/or upgrades easier.

 You may want to start by looking through the online catalogues of those companies that offer Calvin students special discounts.

 You should consider purchasing an extended warranty, or at very least an accidental protection plan.
 Warranties can be on-site, depot (mail back), or carry-in.
 The Calvin HelpDesk does not provide hardware repair services.
 Depot or carry-in service will leave you without your computer while repairs are performed.
 On-site means the warranty provider will come to you.

 You may want to consider getting your computer insured by including a "special rider" on your parent's home owners insurance policy.
 This may cover accidental damage such as liquid spilling on your laptop or the computer being dropped/broken that normal computer warranties do not cover.

 What support does Calvin College offer for personally-owned computers?